dairejpwalsh/mu-cs401-f2016/lecture-08.md

 * An approach to detecting Cancer cells
 * Gain skin cells, stain them, Then we can detect a cancer cell
 * However cells will possibly develop into cancer cells.
-* Previous Pep smear screenings were used to see tge change from non-cancer to cancer cells
+* Previous Pep smear screenings were used to see the change from non-cancer to cancer cells
-* Machine Learning ttechniques were used to categorise these cells - didnt work
+* Machine Learning techniques were used to categorise these cells - didnt work
 * New approach was to scan cells
 * Give the cell a score
-* Then give them to human technition based on score
+* Then give them to human technician based on score
-* Human technition can now more easily detect more potentail treats and discard the faulty cells easily that passed
+* Human technician can now more easily detect more potential treats and discard the faulty cells easily that passed
-* Combination of both machine learning and human intution needed to reduce problem
+* Combination of both machine learning and human intuition needed to reduce problem

 ## Recurent Nueral Network
 A recurrent neural network (RNN) is a class of artificial neural network where connections between units